Omuta – Just when you think you have read the worst about POW Camps…

 This was quite probably the real home of ‘King Rat”.

 Lt.
-Little was court-marshalled after the war, however this seems of little compensation for the misery for which he and his thug mates were responsible.
+Little was court-marshalled after the war, however this is little compensation for the misery for which he and his thug mates were responsible.
 It is not possible to bring back limbs, health or life.

 The above information has been gathered from several sources including: